 What can we learn from this?

 The “If I Died” List is about removing yourself from (Part I).
-The point being: How SEVERE an analogy does it take for you to “let go” and pass off responsibility?
+The point being: How SEVERE do things need to get for you to “let go” and pass off responsibility?

 - Less stuff on your plate